ehsanul01/Password-Checker/README.md

 ---

 ## License

+MIT License

+Copyright (c) 2025 Ehsanul Haque

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...

-This project is released under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and distribute it with proper attribution.